Personalization at Scale: Beyond {"{firstName}"}

 Personalization done wrong is worse than no personalization.
 Avoid these mistakes:

-Creepy Over-Personalization
+Creepy over-personalization

 Just because you have data doesn't mean you should flaunt it.
 Demonstrate insight, not surveillance.

-Forced Personalization
+Forced personalization

 If the personalization feels shoehorned in, it's worse than skipping it.
 Only include personal touches that genuinely connect to your message.

-Wrong Personalization
+Wrong personalization

 Nothing kills credibility faster than getting facts wrong.
 Verify: